How to Create the Perfect Enclosure for Disabled and Elderly Rabbits

 Beautiful white rabbit with black markings, ideal for learning how to care for rabbits.

-• Dog beds: Washable, waterproof, and generally soft (depending on the model), making them an excellent base.
-Synthetic leather beds with low edges are particularly suitable.
+• Dog beds/mats: These are often washable, waterproof, and soft, making them an excellent base.
+Synthetic leather beds with that are flat or have low, raised edges are particularly suitable.

-• Thick layer of hay, straw, or wood shavings: These materials can also create a comfortable floor covering.
+• Thick layer of hay, straw, or wood shavings: A sufficiently thick layer of hay, straw or wood shavings can also provide soft cushioning.

-• Old fabrics, mattresses, or cushions: Usable as long as they’re placed over a waterproof urine barrier, such as absorbent pads or incontinence protectors.
+• Old fabrics, mattresses, or cushions: These can be suitable if covered with a waterproof layer, such as absorbent mats or incontinence/pee pads.

 Absorbent Underlayer

-• Wood pellets or shavings: Effective as long as they’re covered with a soft top layer for comfort.
+• Wood pellets or shavings: These can be used as an absorbent layer, as long as a soft layer is placed on top.

 Barrier-Free Access

-Ramps, stairs, or raised platforms should be avoided, or built with a very gentle slope.
-Rabbits with disabilities often struggle to climb or maintain balance, so a fully ground-level enclosure is the safest option to prevent falls and accidents.
+Ramps, steps, and raised platforms should be avoided where possible or designed with a very gentle incline.
+Rabbits with disabilities often struggle to climb, so a ground-level enclosure is ideal for preventing falls and accidents.

 If elevated areas are included, they must have safety edges and wide, low-incline ramps for access.
 Ramps should also feature side rails or barriers to prevent falls.

-When ramps are absolutely necessary, they should be as flat as possible and covered with a non-slip surface to make movement easier.
+If ramps are absolutely necessary, they should be as flat as possible, covered with a non-slip surface to make movement easier and feature side rails or barriers to prevent falls.
 Access to resting, feeding, and drinking areas should always be easy to reach, without obstacles or steep transitions.

 Wooden rabbit hutch with cozy interior and natural greenery for rabbits.

-Houses or hiding spots should have wide, low openings so the rabbit can enter effortlessly.
-Elevated or narrow entrances should be avoided, as they can be difficult or even impossible for a disabled rabbit to use.
+Houses and hides should have wide, low entrances that the rabbit can enter without difficulty.
+Avoid raised entrances or narrow openings that could be challenging for a disabled rabbit to use.

 Spacious Environment

-The enclosure should be large enough for the rabbit to move freely and comfortably without bumping into obstacles.
-Narrow corridors and hard-to-reach corners should be avoided to ensure easy, unrestricted movement.
+The enclosure should be large enough to give the rabbit plenty of room to move around without encountering obstacles.
+Narrow passages and difficult-to-reach areas should be avoided.

 Fresh greens and bunny feeding area, ideal for rabbit care and nutrition.